Go to the Staff section

 8.4 The standard length of contract for all types of collaborative arrangements is five years, although an approval or periodic review panel has the discretion to set a shorter approval period if they consider that the partner’s capacity to meet the criteria for approval is limited and requires an early review.
 There is also provision for carrying out the review process earlier than the full term of approval, where:

 9.1 For collaborative arrangements with UK partners, it is expected that approval and periodic review events will be held at the partner’s premises.
 In cases where the same provision is being/to be delivered by several partners, the location for the event should be agreed by all parties and approved by the APQO – the event may be hosted by Oxford Brookes, if appropriate.
-However, visits should be made in advance of the approval/review event to each of the other delivery locations by (at least) two members of the panel, one of whom may be the QAO who is the panel Secretary - preferably accompanied by the Liaison Manager or PDT Chair - to view the teaching accommodation, learning resources and facilities, and to meet with students.
+However, visits should be made in advance of the approval/review event to each of the other delivery locations by (at least) two members of the panel, one of whom may be the QAO who is the panel Secretary, to view the teaching accommodation, learning resources and facilities, and to meet with students.
+They should preferably be accompanied by the Liaison Manager or PDT Chair.
 Where specialist facilities are involved, the visit team must include a member with the appropriate expertise to make a judgement on their suitability.
-Their reports on the other delivery sites should form part of the evidence considered by the approval/review panel.
+Their reports on the other delivery sites should form part of the evidence considered by the approval/review panel (the site visit report template, T5.14, is available on the APQO website).

 9.4 A remote event as described above would not normally be permitted for arrangements with a new partner, or for an existing partner proposing to deliver in a different country or through a subsidiary company.
 The maturity of the partnership - indicated by the length of the relationship and the track record for quality of the provision concerned - should be a key consideration in deciding whether an event should be conducted by the ‘hybrid’ model.
 In addition, the due diligence enquiries and the risk assessment submitted to LPAG should indicate low levels of risk, especially if the new proposed programmes are in a different subject area to the provision delivered through the established partnership with Brookes.